Looking for a Trusted Removals Company to Help Moving to Ireland ?

 Documents required to live and work in Ireland

 You do not need a visa if you are a citizen of The members of the EEA There are 27 countries of the European Union (EU) , together with Iceland, Norway and Liechtenstein.
-If you are not a citizen of one of the countries in the EU, you will need a visa when you travel to Ireland.
+If you are not a citizen of one of the countries in the EU, you will need a visa when you travel.
 If you are coming to Ireland from another EU country as a dependant of an EU national, and you are not a citizen of the EEA, you will need a visa when you first travel to Ireland.
 If you plan to stay for more than 3 months, you should register with the immigration authorities and apply for a residence card.
 If you receive a residence card, you will not need a re-entry visa for travel into Ireland in future.

-You do not need a visa to land in Ireland if:
+You do not need a visa if:

 - You hold a valid travel document issued by one of the following countries in accordance with Article 28 of the Geneva Convention : Belgium, Czech Republic, Denmark, Finland, Germany, Iceland, Italy, Liechtenstein, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Spain, Sweden, or Switzerland.